FoxoTech/methylcheck/README.md

 ```python
 mydata = pandas.read_pickle('beta_values.pkl')
 ```
+For `pandas` you must specify the file name.

-If you processed a large batch of samples using the `batch_size` option in `methylprep process`, there's a convenience function in `methylcheck` (methylcheck.load) that will load and combine a bunch of output files in the same folder:
+If you used `methylprep process` with the `--all` option, there's a convenience function in `methylcheck` (methylcheck.load) to open methylation files in a variety of formats.

 ```python
 import methycheck